2011 Super Outbreak: Continued activity farther east

 Powerful tornadoes touched down across Tennessee as well that evening.
 A violent EF4 struck the community of New Harmony, Tennessee, where homes were leveled, vehicles were tossed, and four people were killed.
+On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma's School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in New Harmony was an "EF5 candidate".
+The paper was of the opinion that the EF5 starting wind speed should be 190 mph instead of 201 mph.

-Two EF3 tornadoes crossed paths in Greene and Washington counties (coming a couple hours apart), resulting in eight fatalities.
+Two EF3 tornadoes crossed paths in Greene and Washington counties (coming a couple of hours apart), resulting in eight fatalities.
 The rural communities of Horse Creek and Camp Creek suffered major damage from those tornadoes late that evening.
-A very large EF4 wedge tornado leveled a mile-wide swath of forest through 14 mi of Great Smoky Mountains National Park.
+A very large EF4 wedge tornado leveled a mile-wide swath of forest through 14 mi of Great Smoky Mountains National Park, resulting in many trails being closed.
 At Chilhowee Lake, large metal power line truss towers were torn and thrown from their concrete supports that they were anchored to.

 A secondary area of severe weather also developed that afternoon and evening along a corridor extending from central and northern Virginia northward through Maryland, Pennsylvania, and New York, continuing into early April 28.
 Many tornadoes touched down in this area as well.
 Most of these tornadoes were weak, though an EF2 tornado touched down near the town of Halifax, Virginia, and caused severe damage to homes in the area, resulting in one death.
 Tornado alerts were issued for Southern Ontario as far north as Ottawa as well; one tornado was later confirmed in Fergus, Ontario.